 - have a minimum width of 1.8 metres

-- contain walls, a floor, a drain, a roof and a gate which comply with the detail below
+- contain walls, a floor, a drain, a roof and a gate that comply with the following details.

 The walls of the enclosure must be fixed to the floor or constructed to be no more than 50mm from the floor.